christianvedels/Introductory_statistics/XX_Template/Styleguide.md

 ### Target slide count

-- **Target: 25–35 slides** for a 90-minute lecture.
+- **Maximum: 35 slides** for a 90-minute lecture.
+The minimum is not binding — a shorter deck is fine if all the material is covered.
-- Below 25: content is likely too sparse or important material has been cut.
-- Above 35: the deck probably needs trimming — merge closely related slides, absorb proof steps as `--` reveals, and remove section dividers first.
+- Above 35: the deck needs trimming — merge closely related slides, absorb proof steps as `--` reveals, and remove section dividers first.

 ---